yi904835116/lab06-sockets/README.md

    client.write("Hello server, I'm the client!");
 });
 ```

+## Running your code

+Run `tsc --watch` to set up typescript auto transpilation.

+Run `npm run server` to run your server.

+Run `npm run client` to run your client.

+For development, run your own server on your machine.
+Your client will be another command line on the same machine.

+Once your code is working, you can try to connect to the class server running on the TA's laptop (details on the board).

 ## Submission
 To recieve credit for this lab, turn in a link to your repository in the Lab6 assignment on Canvas